 at Tate Britain in 2006) uses the term 'men' ambiguously.

-The work may be advising caution in relation to men in particular (excluding women as a source of threat) or it may be using the word 'men' to imply all mankind.
+The work may be advising caution in relation to men in particular (excluding women) or it may be using the word 'men' to imply all mankind.

 The work includes an image of

 Sandow measured the proportions of statues in museum collections in order to develop his own physique to resemble the Greek ideal.

 Sandow's face is obscured indicating that it is the symbolism of the ideal, rather than Sandow himself, which is of interest to the artist.